reactorlabs/rir/README.md

 For faster build use ninja.
 To generate ninja files instead of makefiles add `-GNinja` to the cmake commands.

 Using ninja means GCC and Clang will disable color output.
 To force color, run cmake with `-DFORCE_COLORED_OUTPUT=true`.

+### Building on macOS with GCC 9

+By default macOS will build gnuR and rir with clang, while Linux always uses GCC.
+There might be some differences between the 2 compilers.
+However, you can force macOS to use GCC via the following:

+- Install GCC 9 with homebrew (`brew install gcc@9`)
+- Pass `-GMACOS_USE_GCC_9` to `cmake`

 ### Making changes to gnur